 Requesting Public Records and Information - to request information regarding an underground storage tank facility, please click here, scroll to bottom of page and click Request Public Records to fill out the request.

-- UST Monthly and Annual Walkthrough Inspection Form (Draft).
+- UST Monthly and Annual Walkthrough Inspection Form - Final.
 Starting in October 2021, owner or operators will be required to do monthly and annual walkthrough inspections of their underground storage tank systems to make sure your equipment is working properly and catch problems early.
-A draft of this form to acquaint you with what you will be required to inspect is now available for review.
-Once the form is finalized, you can start doing your inspections.
+The form showing you what you will be required to inspect is now available.
+The form is now finalized, so you can start doing your inspections.
 This inspection is required by the EPA rule revision of 2015.

 - EPA publishes new publication on corrosion study of steel and steel components of USTs storing diesel fuel.
 For UST owners and operators who store diesel fuel, the Montana DEQ Underground Storage Tank Program highly recommends reading the EPA notice using the link below.